mytusshar/auth-module/README.md

 * To run the client application deploy it on Tomcat server.
 I have provided how to install and deploy web app on Tomcat Server above.

+# CASE-2: Login-register without unique Username in the system.
+    In this case you have to follow all above steps that are needed to complete for `CASE-1: Login-register with unique Username in the system`.
+    Only you don't have to create index on table.

+# CASE-3: Only Login without unique Username in the system.
+    In this case you have to follow all above steps that are needed to complete for `CASE-1: Login-register with unique Username in the system`.
+    Only you don't have to create index on table.